Features to Look for When Shopping for a New RV Cooktop

 What's the best RV cooktop for your camper?
 This can be a loaded question and one that will often be based on your unique needs.
 But to get you started, there are a few things you should look for, and questions you should ask, in order to make the best purchase decision for your needs and RV setup.

 RV cooktops provide users the capability to cook in their camper just like they would at home.
 They create a compact cooking surface that secures atop or between other cabinets.
-But, when purchasing your new RV cooktop, there are some key model options you should be on the lookout for to make life just a bit easier.

 Key Features to Look for

 Due to space restraints, you may choose to opt for a cooktop, or your needs just might not call for a full-size range.
 Either way, an RV cooktop is a much more affordable option and can provide just as good, if not better, cooking efficiency than a range.
 Just keep in mind that a cooktop may require some additional custom fitting to get it into its allotted space.

 When shopping for your new cooktop, you'll find that you have a lot of options and features to choose from.
 It can often be confusing trying to decipher what you need for your camper and what you don't.
 Keep the following must-have features in mind.

 A major selling feature of an RV cooktop is the fact that it allows you to have burners with variable BTUs.
 While a single-burner RV cooktop is an option, a model with multiple burner sizes and variable BTUs allows you more flexibility when cooking.

 Smaller burners with lower BTUs work best for simmering, while larger burners with higher BTUs are perfect for cooking meats since they provide a more powerful cooking process.
 If you're getting a cooktop with multiple burners, be sure that you're also getting variable BTUs.

 2. Easy-to-use Controls